Shepherd Rams: Football

 The current head coach is Ernie McCook, a 1992 graduate of Wesley College.
 McCook was elevated to head coach after the retirement of longtime coach Monte Cater.
-McCook previously served as offensive line coach at Shepherd from 1999-2008 and was also the offensive coordinator starting in 2000.
+McCook previously served as offensive line coach at Shepherd from 1999 to 2008 and was also the offensive coordinator starting in 2000.
 McCook was elevated to assistant head coach in 2007.
 He spent the 2009 season as running game coordinator/tight ends coach at Liberty University, before returning to Shepherd the next season, where he served as assistant head coach/offensive coordinator for the next seven years.

 After the 2021 football season, Junior QB Tyson Bagent won the Harlon Hill Trophy for most outstanding Division II player, the first Shepherd player to win the award.

-The NAIA Years (pre-1994)
+The NAIA years (pre-1994)

-Postseason First Steps
+Postseason first steps

-In 1983, Shepherd reached the post-season for the first time in school history, losing to Carson-Newman 42–21 in the first round of the NAIA playoffs.
+In 1983, Shepherd reached the postseason for the first time in school history, losing to Carson–Newman 42–21 in the first round of the NAIA playoffs.

-The Rams again advanced to the playoffs in 1986 and again they lost to Carson-Newman 30–10 in the first round.
+The Rams again advanced to the playoffs in 1986 and again they lost to Carson–Newman 30–10 in the first round.

 In 1991, they advanced and this time they lost to Central State 34–22 in the first round.

-Finally in 1992, the Rams earned their first ever post-season win by beating Carson-Newman 6–3.
+Finally in 1992, the Rams earned their first-ever postseason win by beating Carson–Newman 6–3.
 In the next round, however, they lost to Gardner–Webb 22–7.

-The NCAA DII Years (1994–present)
+The NCAA DII years (1994–present)

 Postseason success

 Note: The NCAA expanded the playoff field from 16 to 24 teams in 2000 and from 24 to 28 teams in 2015.